 Skylo Technologies is building the data service of the future for the Internet of Things.
 A spin-out from the Stanford Space Systems Development Laboratory, Skylo's mission is to bring ubiquitous connectivity to millions of machines, sensors, and devices globally.

 Backed by SoftBank, Innovation Endeavors, DCM, and Boeing, Skylo’s global team includes professionals with deep experience in wireless networks and hardware, satellite technology, and applied IoT data services.
-Skylo has offices in California - USA, Tel Aviv - Israel and Bangalore - India.
+Skylo has offices in California - USA, Tel Aviv - Israel, Espoo - Finland and Bangalore - India.